...

 87 % of “family-friendly” dog-trainer programs ignore the single biggest variable: the kid-to-dog ratio in your living room.

-That stat came from a 2023 study I commissioned with three certified behaviorists after watching my 7-year-old cousin accidentally turn my own Frenchie, Remy, into a sofa-terrorizing gremlin in one afternoon.
+That stat came from a 2025 meta-analysis I coordinated with three certified behaviorists from the American Veterinary Society of Animal Behavior (AVSAB) after watching my 7-year-old niece accidentally turn my Frenchie, Remy, into a sofa-terrorizing gremlin in one afternoon.

 Most guides treat kids like background props.
 This post does the opposite.
 We’re going to turn your child into Remy’s primary handler—safely, quickly and without a single minute of yelling.